 Sound corporate governance is integral to the results and progress we achieve.
 We are guided by a code of conduct and integrity that emphasizes high ethical standards, accountability, and transparency.
 Governance is a top priority and includes a focus on enterprise risk management (see p.
-24), cybersecurity (see p.
-25), political contributions (see p.
-31) and executive compensation (see p.
-41).
+26), cybersecurity (see p.
+27), political contributions (see p.
+33) and executive compensation (see p.
+43).
 Our Board exercises oversight, supported by each committee, as reflected in their charters.

-- · Audit Committee: ethics and compliance, financial reporting, internal controls, and related risks - Finance Committee: finance and investment risk, commodity/credit/liquidity, tax and pension risks • - Governance Committee: sustainability/ESG practices and climate change, political contributions, and enterprise risk management • - IOC: cybersecurity, physical security, environmental, and health and safety • - · O&CC: executive compensation and human capital management
+- · Audit Committee: ethics and compliance, financial reporting, internal controls, and related risks - · Finance Committee: finance and investment risk, commodity/credit/liquidity, tax and pension risks - · Governance Committee: sustainability practices and climate change, political contributions, and enterprise risk management - IOC: cybersecurity, physical security, environmental, and health and safety - O&CC: executive compensation, succession planning and other human capital management

 Sound corporate governance starts from the top where we strive to balance the right mix of Board diversity characteristics (including skills, backgrounds, gender, racial and ethnic diversity) that will enable us to achieve our strategic goals.
-Our Board is continuously refreshed and we had five new Independent Directors join our Board since the beginning of 2020.
-For more information, see pages 7-10.
+Our Board is continuously refreshed and we had four new Independent Directors join our Board since April 2022.
+For more information, see pages 8-12.